-Revised TN ELDS Four year-old Language (L.PK) Common Core Kindergarten Language (L.K) Conventions of Standard English Conventions of Standard English L.PK.1.
+Revised TN-ELDS Four-Year-Old (L.PK) Common Core Kindergarten (L.K) Conventions of Standard English Conventions of Standard English L.PK.1.
 Through adult modeling, guidance and support, use complete sentences to express a thought or idea.
 L.K.1.
 Demonstrate command of the conventions of standard English grammar and usage when writing or speaking.
 L.PK.1a.
-With modeling and support print some upper and lowercase letters (letters may not be of conventional size or shape).
+With modeling and support print some upper- and lower-case letters (letters may not be of conventional size or shape).
 L.K.1a.
-Print many upper- and lowercase letters.
+Print many upper- and lower-case letters.
 L.PK.1b.
 With modeling and support, use frequently occurring (often theme-based) vocabulary words.
 L.K.1b.
 Use frequently occurring nouns and verbs.
 L.PK.1c.
 With modeling and support, use the plural form of regular nouns in oral communication.
 L.K.1c.
 Form regular plural nouns orally by adding /s/ or /as/ (e.g., dog, dogs; wish, wishes).
 L.PK.1d.
-With guidance and support, use question words (e.g., who, what, where, when, why, how) to gather information.
+With guidance and support, use question words (e.g., who, what, where, when, why, how ) to gather information.
 L.K.1d.
-Understand and use question words (interrogatives) (e.g., who, what, where, when, why, how).
+Understand and use question words (interrogatives) (e.g., who , what , where , when , why , how ).
 L.PK.1e.
-Appropriately use the most frequently occurring prepositions (e.g., to, from, in, out, on, off, for, of, by, with).
-L.K.1e .
+Appropriately use the most frequently occurring prepositions (e.g., to, from, in, out, on, off, for, of, by, with ).
+L.K.1e.
 Use the most frequently occurring prepositions (e.g., to, from, in, out, on, off, for, of, by, with).
 L.PK.1f.
 With scaffolding and specific feedback from adults, participate in shared language activities and use increasingly complex and varied spoken vocabulary.
 L.K.1f.
 Produce and expand complete sentences in shared language activities.
-L.PK.2 .
+L.PK.2.
 Use some letters to represent ideas and inconsistently use conventions of standard English capitalization and punctuation.
 L.K.2.
 Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing.
 L.PK.2a.
-Show awareness of the difference between upper and lower case letters.
+Show awareness of the difference between upper- and lower-case letters.
 L.K.2a.
 Capitalize the first word in a sentence and the pronoun I .
 L.PK.2b.
 (Begins in Kindergarten) L.K.2b.
 Recognize and name end punctuation.
 L.PK.2c.
 Show awareness of conventional letter-sound relationships through use of invented spelling in writing.
 L.K.2c.
 Write a letter or letters for most consonant and short-vowel sounds (phonemes).
 L.PK.2d.
 With modeling and support, demonstrate awareness of sounds in words by identifying initial letter of familiar words.
 L.K.2d.
 Spell simple words phonetically, drawing on knowledge of sound-letter relationships.
+Knowledge of Language Knowledge of Language L.PK.3.
+(Begins in grade 2) L.K.3.
+(Begins in grade 2)